Transmission of material in this release is embargoed until

 series for the last five years, but the seasonally adjusted indexes before that period will not be

 changed.
-Thirty-two of the 82 components of the U.S. city average all items index are not seasonally
+28 of the 81 components of the U.S. city average all items index are not seasonally adjusted

 For additional information on seasonal adjustment in the CPI, please write to the Bureau of Labor